unsafe thinking

 2. Motivation unsafe thinking

 How do you motivate yourself and others to stay on the edge?
 The motivation must come from within.
 Intrinsic motivation is more powerful than extrinsic motivation.
 In fact, if we focus too much on extrinsic motivation, it can kill our creativity and performance.
 Research shows that when we’re in the creative phase of seeking out problems to solve or brainstorming solutions, the phases that call for the open mode, it’s best not to distract ourselves from intrinsic enjoyment with extrinsic rewards.
-Getting ourselves in the right frame of mind means knowing what success looks like, getting regular feedback to see that we are on track, and having the skills necessary to complete the task.

 3. Learning unsafe thinking